ui5flow/ui5flow-localserver/README.md

 Publish&Share your applications on [ui5flow.com](https://www.ui5flow.com) using the same proxy settings used in ui5flow-localserver.

 ## Configuration options
+Change the  `conf.js` file to setup the server.

 ### port
 Type: `string`
-Port of the server
+Port of the local server.

 ### appsDir
 Type: `string`
-Name of the directory where your UI5 applications are located
+Name of the directory where your UI5 applications are located.
+Also relative path may be used.

 ### services
 Type: `array` of `object`
-Array with proxy configuration objects
+Array with proxy configuration objects.

 ### path
 Type: `string`
-Path of the of the webservice
+Path of the of the webservice.

 ### pathRewrite
 Type: `object`